makifdb/gobit-challange/README.md

 docker-compose up
 ```

 ## Api Design

+`ATTENTION` - Time is recorded and displayed in the database using the UTC time zone.

 ### List last database record from given parite

-!
-ATTENTION - Time is recorded and displayed in the database using the UTC time zone.

 ```
 /api/exchange/{parite}